seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the cos of input.

   `cumsum(...) <torch/cumsum.html>`_
-  : Compute the cumulative sum of elements along the given axis.
+  : Compute the cumulative sum of elements along the given dimension.

   `div(...) <torch/div.html>`_
   : Compute the element-wise division.